navingulhane/fitness-tracker/README.md

 - *🏃‍♀ Beginner-Friendly Workout Routines:*
   Access easy-to-follow workout plans designed specifically for those new to fitness, ensuring a safe and effective start.

-- *🍱 Simple & Balanced Diet Plans*
+- *🍱 Simple & Balanced Diet Plans:*
   Enjoy curated meal plans featuring balanced Indian meals and healthy options, all aligned with your fitness goals.

 - *📊 Progress Tracking*